frbor/act-workers/README.md

 All workers support the optional arguments `--organization` If they are not specified, facts will be added with the organization of the origin or the user performing the upload to the platform (if not set by the origin.

-Some workers supports templating in the `organization` option, with input from the data used to create the facts.
+Some workers supports templating in the `organization` option using python format(), with input from the data used to create the facts.

+E.g. with `{"org": "my-organization", ...}` you can use `--organization "{org}"` to dynamically set organization to the value of `org`.
+Examples where this is supported in the workers are given below.

 ## argus-case

-Use customer shortname as organization:
+Use customer shortname as organization for all facts:

 ```
 --organization "{customerInfo[shortName]}"